-- To significantly decrease time out of compliance and lower overall remediation fees, assess pay equity 2-4 times a year.
-Using pay equity analysis software (like Syndio’s PayEQ) automates and accelerates the process.
+- To significantly decrease time out of compliance and lower overall remediation fees, assess pay equity two to four times a year.
+Using pay equity analysis software (like Syndio’s PayEQ™) automates and accelerates the process.
 This allows you to make changes in a more continuous way as your organization evolves and changes, and makes it easier to identify and fix underlying root causes instead of merely addressing symptoms.

-- Have updated analysis available to respond quickly and transparently if and when employees or prospects seek information about compensation ranges and related information.
+- Have updated analyses available to respond quickly and transparently if and when employees or prospects seek information about compensation ranges and related information.
 Again, pay equity software makes this a lot easier.